 - Have shelves and racks that are suitable to your product dimension.

-Pick and fix zone
+Pick and fix the zone

 - Improve the connection between the zones by having an automated system like a box conveyor.

-- you can also have automated picking equipment.
+- You can also have automated picking equipment.

-Product receive and dispatch zone
+The product receives and dispatch zone

 - Assign a proper place to the trucks while loading and unloading the goods.
 It helps the smooth flow of goods inside the warehouse.